philnandreoli/mfg-iiot-training/README.md

 - Chapter 3 - Database at the Edge - Azure SQL
 - Chapter 4 - Dashboarding at the Edge - Grafana
 - Chapter 5 - Monitoring
+- Chapter 6 - Cloud to Device Commands

 # Cloud
 - Publishing OPC UA data to Azure Digital Twin